-Complete the information be you.
-If you need to go to and to have this available.
-Also, m insurance ID cards and keep other center, y nake copies c you'll need of your
+Complete the information below and keep it with you.
+If you need to go to another center, you'll need to have this available.
+Also, make copies of your insurance ID cards and keep them with this booklet.

 Name

 Address

-City State Zip
+City

 Phone Cell phone

 EMERGENCY CONTACT Name

 Relationship to you

 Address

 City

 Phone Cell phone

 Your Medicare number

 Other insurance

 Policy number

 Your dialysis center

 Address

-City State Zip
+City

 Phone

 Head nurse

 Your kidney doctor

 Phone